 Preservation may come in the form of housing vouchers for the residents, purchase by a government or nonprofit committed to affordability (including an organization created by the residents themselves), or steering the current owner into a subsidy program to guarantee affordable rents.

 This strategy has two main stages: identification and preservation.
 Compared with deed-restricted housing, more effort must be put into identifying housing that is already affordable.
-A rental registry is an initial stage to get this information; otherwise an ad hoc approach will be required.
-Then the preservation strategy would be similar to the strategy employed for deed-restricted housing, except without a hard deadline imposed by the expiration of a subsidy, but also less likely to have a mission-aligned partner already owning or running the complex.
+A rental registry is a great way to get this information (see Strategy 3a: Adopt a Strong Rental Registry).
+Otherwise, an ad hoc approach will be required, similar to the Strategy 4a Rescue Affordability Guarantees Before They Expire, but without a deadline imposed by the expiration of a deed restriction, and less likely to have a mission-driven entity already owning or running the complex.